mfiers/Moa/doc/markdown/introduction.md

 gives you a:

 * A uniform interface; all Moa makefiles use a central library that provides a uniform, command line, interface to configuring and executing jobs.

 * An easy way to track and repeat a set of analyses.
 Using Moa makes the creation of organized analysis structures easy.

-* Interaction; templates are designed to interact with each other and make it easy to build pipelines from these buliding blocks.
+* Interaction; templates are designed to interact with each other and make it easy to build pipelines using the Moa makefiles as building blocks.

-* Parallel execution; Gnu make facillitates parallel execution of jobs.
+* Parallel execution; Gnu make facillitates (limited) parallel execution of jobs.
+There is nothing however, that prevents integrations with a third party cluster solution such as Hadoop or SGE.

 Apart from a set of template Makefiles, the Moa contains several other